sharifbhuiyan/Kickstarter_analysis/README.md

-Though this data is for long period from year 2010 to 2017.

-If you had no challenges, describe any possible challenges or difficulties that could be encountered.

 ## 3. Final Outcomes from analysis:

 ### Theater Outcomes by Launch Date
-1)	The most successful month for Kickstarter campaigns was May.
+1)	From the analysis, it is cleared that the most successful month for Kickstarter campaigns was May.
 2)	Jan, Mar, Sep, Nov and Dec all had almost the same number of failed campaigns launched.
-Though December successful and failed outcomes showing almost same point.
+Though successful and failed outcomes of December showing almost in same point.
-Chart Theater Outcomes by Launch Date

 ### Outcomes based on Goals